scrapfly/typescript-scrapfly/README.md

 ```

 For more see [/examples](/examples/) directory.
-For more on Scrapfly API see full documentation: <https://scrapfly.io/docs>
+For more on Scrapfly API see our [getting started documentation](https://scrapfly.io/docs/scrape-api/getting-started)
 For Python see [Scrapfly Python SDK](https://github.com/scrapfly/python-scrapfly)

 ## Development